jtaxen/FindShelter/README.md

 To install the app, open the terminal and go to the directory where you want to download the project.
 Type

-'''bash
+''''bash
 $ git clone git clone https://github.com/jtaxen/FindShelter.git
-'''
+''''

 This will download the whole project, including the frameworks.
-Start Xcode and open '''FindShelter.xcworkspace'''.
+Start Xcode and open ''''FindShelter.xcworkspace''''.
 Now you are ready to build and run the project.

 ## Features